m-01101101/udacity-datastructures-algorithms/projects/1.show_me_the_data_structures/Explanations.md

 I added a function with first converts the Linked List into a Python list, this allows me to iterate over the two linked lists provided.
 Alternatively, I could have implemented a `__next__` operator on the Linked List.

-I have made the assumption that `union` will include duplicates, whereas `intersection` should not, here I have used a Python set to ensure I only include elements in both Linked Lists.
+I have used a Python set for both `union` and `intersection` to ensure duplicate values are not returned.

 ### Time complexity